Through the open door of an empty shop, I see a family in the middle of a redecoration.

 High in the mountains, you’ll feel the change in temperature as soon as you arrive in the Cameron Highlands.
 The cooler climate means it’s long been a refuge for tourists – but also a place to grow tea.

 And it’s these tea fields that define the experience when you visit the Cameron Highlands these days.
-The rolling hills are covered with the bright green tea trees, creating a gorgeous landscape that looks like a painting.
+The rolling hills are covered with bright green tea trees, creating a gorgeous landscape that looks like a painting.

 If you’re keen to do a day trip, you can take this great private tour to the Cameron Highlands from Ipoh.
-You’ll see some of the nature, visit a tea planation, and try some of the other local produce.
+You’ll see some of the nature, visit a tea plantation, and try some of the other local produce.

 But my favourite things to do in the Cameron Highlands is go walking, and there are some great trails that lead through a mixture of natural forest and tea fields, to see the best of both.